 Since we were founded in April 1996, and especially since Warburg Pincus & Co. acquired a controlling stake in our company in May 2002, we have experienced rapid growth and significantly expanded our operations.
 Our employees have increased to 23,874 as at March 31, 2012 from 15,084 as at March 31, 2007.
 In January 2008, we established a new delivery center in Romania, which we expanded in fiscal 2011.
 Our subsidiary, WNS Philippines Inc., established a delivery center in the Philippines in April 2008, which it expanded in fiscal 2010.
 Additionally, in fiscal 2010, we established a new delivery center in Costa Rica and streamlined our operations by consolidating our production capacities in various delivery centers in Bangalore, Mumbai and Pune.
-We now have delivery centers in eight locations in Costa Rica, India, the Philippines, Romania, South Africa, Sri Lanka, the UK and the US.
-In March 2012, we entered into a letter of intent for leasing a premise for the establishment of a delivery center in South Carolina, which we expect to be operational in the second quarter of fiscal 2013.
+We now have delivery centers in nine locations in Costa Rica, India, the Philippines, Poland, Romania, South Africa, Sri Lanka, the UK and the US.
+We are in the process of establishing a delivery center in South Carolina, which we expect to be operational in the third quarter of fiscal 2013.
 Further, in February 2011, we received in-principle approval for the allotment of a piece of land on lease for a term of 99 years, measuring 5 acres in Tiruchirapalli Navalpattu, special economic zone, or SEZ, in the state of Tamil Nadu, India from Electronics Corporation of Tamil Nadu Limited (ELCOT) for setting up delivery centers in future.
 We intend to expand our global delivery capability, and we are exploring plans to do so in areas such as Asia Pacific and Latin America.

 We have also completed numerous acquisitions.
 For example, in June 2012, we acquired Fusion, a leading BPO provider based in South Africa.
 Fusion provides a range of outsourcing services, including contact center, customer care and business continuity services, to both South African and international clients.
-With operations in Cape Town and Johannesburg, Fusion employed approximately 1,500 people as at June 30, 2012.
-In July 2008, we entered into a transaction with Aviva consisting of (1) a share sale and purchase agreement pursuant to which we acquired from Aviva all the shares of Aviva Global and (2) a master services agreement with Aviva MS pursuant to which we are providing BPO services to Aviva's UK business and Aviva's Irish subsidiary, Hibernian Aviva Direct Limited, and certain of its affiliates.
-Aviva Global was the business process offshoring subsidiary of Aviva.
+With operations in Cape Town and Johannesburg, Fusion employed approximately 1,500 people as at June 30, 2012 which increased to 1,833 people as at September 30, 2012.
+In July 2008, we entered into a transaction with AVIVA consisting of (1) a share sale and purchase agreement pursuant to which we acquired from AVIVA all the shares of Aviva Global and (2) a master services agreement with Aviva MS pursuant to which we are providing BPO services to AVIVA's UK business and AVIVA's Irish subsidiary, Hibernian Aviva Direct Limited, and certain of its affiliates.
+Aviva Global was the business process offshoring subsidiary of AVIVA.
 Through our acquisition of Aviva Global, we also added three facilities in Bangalore, Chennai and Sri Lanka in July 2008, and one facility in Pune in August 2008.